Novelist and short story writer Kathy Page was born in the UK, and has been living in Canada since 2001.

-Alphabet was described as “Dark, disturbing and delicious,“ (January Magazine) and Guardian columnist Erwin James called it: “…a wonderful book, peculiar, intense, revealing, challenging, exhausting – and above all, riveting.”
+Alphabet was described as “Dark, disturbing and delicious” (January Magazine), and Guardian columnist Erwin James called it: “…a wonderful book, peculiar, intense, revealing, challenging, exhausting – and above all, riveting.”

 Complex characters and compelling narrative are Page’s trademarks, as is suspense, both psychological and existential.
 “One of the most compelling, unsettling novels I’ve read in ages,” Sarah Waters wrote in the Independent on Sunday, choosing The Story of My Face as one of her Books of the Year, “which should appeal to fans of classy thrillers and literary fiction alike.”

-“Page,” according to Claudia Casper in the Globe and Mail “is at her best developing the political and personal nuances of conflict,” and the complex workings of both small and larger scale power dynamics are something she uses to great effect in her work.
-Nothing, according to Page, is as simple as it seems, and nothing has to stay how it is.
+“Page,” according to Claudia Casper in the Globe and Mail, “is at her best developing the political and personal nuances of conflict, and the complex workings of both small and larger scale power dynamics are something she uses to great effect in her work.
+Nothing, according to Page, is as simple as it seems, and nothing has to stay how it is.”

-And early novel, Frankie Styne & the Silver Man, reprinted 2008, shows her playing with a suspense narrative for the first time, and sets up some of the questions about the nature of identity which have continued to animate her work: What makes a person who s/he is?
+Page’s work often turns on questions, choices that confront her characters: to know or not to know about the future, whether or not to tell the truth, whether or not to trust someone with a secret, or to be loyal.
+An early novel, Frankie Styne & the Silver Man shows her playing with a suspense narrative for the first time, and sets up some of the questions about the nature of identity and relationships which have continued to animate her work: What makes a person who s/he is?
 How much change is possible?
+What can we do for and with each other?
 This novel’s unexpected ending signals a transition from the starker work that preceded it.
 “I read on, captivated and creeped-out,” novelist Caroline Adderson writes of Frankie Styne, “but this being Kathy Page, I always trusted I was heading away from a nightmare, towards a happier place.”

 Photos by Billie Woods